The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Proof of Theorems , and

 \begin{proposition}[Exponentially small binding] Let $d\geq1$, $1<p<1+2/d$ and $\lambda,\lambda'>0$.
 Assume $J(\lambda)$ and $J(\lambda')$ admits the respective minimisers $\gamma$ and $\gamma'$, satisfying the properties in Proposition~\ref{lem:Euler-Lagrange}.
 Let $\mu=\mu_N$ and $\mu'=\mu'_M$ be the associated last filled eigenvalue of $H_{\gamma}$ and $H_{\gamma'}$.
 Then, under the additional condition

 we have the binding inequality $J(\lambda+\lambda') < J(\lambda) + J(\lambda')$. \end{proposition}

 \begin{proof} We only write the proof in the integer case $\lambda=N\in\N$ and $\lambda'=M\in\N$ for clarity.
-The arguments are exactly the same in the non-integer case, but the notation is a bit more heavy.
+The arguments are exactly the same in the non-integer case, but the notation is a bit more heavy due to the additional rank-one operator.